bnjbvr/rouille/README.md

 # Hrdza

 Aren't you _totál unavený_ from writing Rust programs in English?
 Do you like saying "kokot" a lot?
-Would you like to try something different, in an exotic and funny-sounding language?
+Would you like to try something different, in an exotic yet familiar language?
 Would you want to bring some Slovak touch to your programs?

 **hrdza** (Slovak for _Rust_) is here to save your day, as it allows you to